ccleberg/cmc.pub/content/blog/2024-05-03-ubuntu-on-macos.md

 ## Installing OrbStack

-OrbStack has a [download page](https://orbstack.dev/download) if you prefer to use `*.dmg` files to isntall applications.
+OrbStack has a [download page](https://orbstack.dev/download) if you prefer to use `*.dmg` files to install applications.

 Personally, I prefer to install everything through Homebrew.
-For OrbStack, run the following:
+For OrbStack, run the following to install the application via Homebrew:

 ```sh
 brew install orbstack